Top Five Canadian Hockey Goals

 Many refer to the 1987 Canada Cup as the greatest tournament ever played.
 Canada would win the now defunct Canada Cup with a victory over Russia when Wayne Gretzky fed Mario Lemieux for his now legendary snipe.
 Watch for the missed call on Dale Hawerchuk.

 Sidney Crosby certainly isn’t making things simple for his detractors.
 Although he went scoreless in the tournament’s previous three games, he saved his best for last by sneaking a quick snap by Ryan Miller in overtime.
-“The Kid” can add “National Hero” to his resume, even with the IOC’s valiant effort to prevent us from showing you this goal.
+“The Kid” added “National Hero” to his resume, even with the IOC’s valiant effort to prevent us from showing you this goal.

 Despite beating the living shit out of the Russians physically, Canada was still in tough during the ’72 Summit Series.
 With pride and a fear of communism on the line, Paul Henderson floated one by the Russian goaltender to score the biggest goal in Canadian hockey history.